pzrsa/parsam.io/posts/journey.md

 I love another thing he told me:

-> But for making a new site?
+> "But for making a new site?
 Don't let anyone sell you on some complex solution.
 They're saying you need a jumbo jet when really you need a bicycle.
 Do your HTML by hand like this, and then you'll know when your site has become so big that you need a little more automation to help manage changes or links to the hundreds of pages inside.
-But until then, no no no. Just do HTML by hand.
+But until then, no no no. Just do HTML by hand."

 The first ever [book note](https://parsam.io/anything-you-want) I wrote was on "Anything You Want".